Grab Logs

 - ensure you have USB debugging enabled in developer options

-- open a terminal on your PC and execute (obviously replace
+- open a terminal on your PC and execute (replace DEVICE-BOOT-DEBUG-PATH with the real value):

 adb shell